SciCatProject/documentation/Development/OIDC.md

 * **loginFormEnabled** sets whether to display the username/password form in the login page
-* **oAuth2Endpoints** provides information that Catanie uses to display "Sign in with ..." buttons.
+* **oAuth2Endpoints** provides information that the frontend uses to display "Sign in with ..." buttons.
 Note that this is an array, multiple buttons for multiple OIDC providers can be configured.
   * **displayText** sets the name of the provider to display in the button.
 In this case, the button will show "Sign In With Google"
   * **displayImage** defines an image to display in the button.
 The image will end up being 24px tall.
 It is recommended that the image be in SVG format.
   * **authURL** defines the relative path that the user will be redirected to when they click the button.
 Note that this maps to the `authPath` setting described above.

 ## Catamel Code Hooks

-Configuring Catamel and Catanie to authenticate through OIDC is very useful for providing a third party authentication.
+Configuring Catamel and frontend to authenticate through OIDC is very useful for providing a third party authentication.
 However, there two issues that come up that can be addressed with Catamel code hooks:

 * By default, the system will authenticate all users who pass come in through the OAuth Provider.
 * By default, the users profile in the application will contain information gathered from the OAuth Provider, and nothing more.